IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 - Ideally, an initial data check should be performed during acquisition to potentially redo any problematic sequences (if possible).
 For example, if a subject moved significantly during one of the main protocol sequences, it might be more useful to redo that sequence rather than completing the optional sequences (if there are any).

 - A "good data" from a quality control perspective does not necessarily mean that the chosen sequence is suitable for the intended application.
 The selected parameters may be inadequate for the planned analyses (e.g., significant signal loss in the area of interest due to the chosen parameters).
 Therefore, it is important to discuss with an MRI physicist before starting acquisitions to properly set up the sequences and conduct pilot subjects.
-If a particular area is crucial for data analysis (e.g., if fMRI activation is expected in this area or, for anatomicatl data, if this area should be segmentated), it is useful to add an exclusion criterion for data based on the quality of that specific area.
+If a particular area is crucial for data analysis (e.g., if fMRI activation is expected in this area or, for anatomicatl data, if this area should be segmented), it is useful to add an exclusion criterion based on the quality of that specific area.

 - Currently, there is no consensus on how to perform QC; there is no single "correct way" to conduct QC (different tools, methodologies, and sometimes different definitions for quantitative values).
 Some rejection criteria for an image may depend on the study and the analyses to be performed.
 To maintain consistency in quality control, it is important to follow the same QC steps within the same study.

 - It is sometimes useful to use pre-processing to perform QC on raw data because it helps to better understand the data.
 For example, for an anatomical sequence, it might be useful to check if the segmentation of white/gray matter is done correctly.
-For a diffusion sequence, it might be useful to look at reconstructions maps like FA.
+For a diffusion sequence, it might be useful to look at reconstructions maps like fractional anisotropy (FA).

 - This section focuses on image quality, but for functional MRI data, it is also useful to have a method for verifying if the subject performed the task correctly/if the measurements were properly recorded.